Take control

 • If an update is available, it will download automatically

-Do you know how to use secure Wi-Fi/internet settings?
+Learn how to use secure Wi-Fi/internet settings

 Set up secure Wi-Fi at home with a strong password.
 A strong password prevents strangers from accessing your information and your Wi-Fi network without your permission.
 The longer and more unusual your password is, the harder it is for strangers to access it.
 If you want to learn more about setting up a Wi-Fi network, consider looking into free in-person computer classes in the resources section.